rosafilgueira/dispel4py_workflows/twitter_sentiment/README.md

 #Social Computing: Twitter Sentiment Analysis codes

-- For collecting tweets you have to execute (at the end of this file, more information is attached for collecting tweets):
+To collect tweets you have to execute (at the end of this file, more information is attached for collecting tweets):

 		python get_live_tweets.py (The tweets are stored in *tweets.json* file)

  **Important**: In this repository we also have attached [some tweets](https://github.com/rosafilgueira/dispel4py_workflows/blob/master/twitter_sentiment/tweets.json) for trying directly the workflow without needing to execute the get_live_tweets.py script.

-- For executing the analysis, you need to have several python packages installed:
+To execute the sentiment analysis, first you need to install:

 		pip install nltk numpy (More information at [here](NLTK: http://www.nltk.org/install.html))

-- The workflow source code is in analysis_sentiment.py ---> You could modify the ROOT_DIR if you want to indicate a different folder.
+The workflow source code is analysis_sentiment.py.
+You could modify the ROOT_DIR if you want to indicate a different folder.

+For executing it with the simple mapping type:

 		dispel4py simple twitter/analysis_sentiment.py  -d '{"read" : [ {"input" : "tweets.json"} ]}'

+## Tweets collection

- - To collect tweets you need a Twitter account and a Twitter application you would need:
+For collecting tweets you need a Twitter account and a Twitter application you would need:

    ( Note: Assuming you already have a Twitter account use the following instructions to create a Twitter application)